Pauline Milsted Pauline Milsted

 Communication and language development are core aspects of development in the Early Years Foundation Stage.
 This is because children need a secure foundation in communication and language to be able to achieve in all areas of learning and development.
 Now more then ever it is important that as carers, parents, nursery practitioners, managers, teachers and anyone within an early year’s role are working to promote communication and language in the early years.

 Currently within the UK more and more children are believed to start nursery/pre-school below where they should be for communication and language development and this is specifically seen as being higher in areas of deprivation.
 The Communication Trust in 2014 stated that 50% of children from a disadvantaged background started school with a language delay.
 A more recent study in Ipswich which was identified as one of 12 opportunity areas found that 1 in 4 children from an area of deprivation by the end of the early year’s foundation stage (reception year) are not reaching the attainment expected for speaking; while 1 in 5 do not for understanding (National Literacy Trust 2019).
+Similarly, echoed by ore recent studies from Speech and Language UK (2023) that say that 1 in 5 children struggle with talking and understanding words, and 80% of teachers feel children are behind with their talking.

-It is believed from a piece of influential research implemented by … that we have a 30 million-word-gap by the time children are of the age of 4 years old between those from lower income families compared to those with a higher income.
+It is believed from a piece of influential research implemented by Hart and Risley that we have a 30 million-word-gap by the time children are of the age of 4 years old between those from lower income families compared to those with a higher income.
 Although, there are some critical responses to how the number 30 million was exactly arrived at and the sample size, it is fair to say that there is an identified gap of vocabulary that children from lower incomes are exposed to within their early years.
 Additionally, some studies have shown that children with a higher range of vocabulary have less behavioural problems and achieve more academically (Hempson 2019).

 There are lots of easy ways we can promote communication and language in the early years from nursery rhymes, to story time, to playing alongside our children and modelling language, to cooking with them, to discussing the weather or doing the food shopping.
 Communication and language are part of everything that we do and essential to development in the early years; but it doesn’t have to be some fancy activity or hard work.
 We don’t need to make it elaborate and overthink it, mainly our children need us to speak to them, to model a wide range of vocabulary, to listen and respond to them, to be with them present in this moment.
 To repeat back to them what they have said.
 To help develop their understanding through using visual and props.

 Nursery rhymes are so beneficial to children’s development and learning, but in particular to their early communication and language development and literacy skills.
 Nursery rhymes can go back as far as the early 1700’s and research implemented by Kennedy (2005) showed that there was a direct correlation between nursery rhymes and children’s vocabulary and language development.
 Furthermore, Mem Fox reading magic states that if children know 8 nursery rhymes by the age of 4 year olds they will be better readers at 8 years old.
-If you would like to know more about the value of learning through music and nursery rhymes, we have a webinar on Thursday 17th September 2020 that you can click here to book.
-Or another one on Tuesday 13th October 2020 that you can click here to book.

 Story time is another great way of helping to promote children’s communication and language, it exposes them to vocabulary, rhythm, rhyme.
 Make it engaging and use props, puppets, toys and pictures to engage the children.
 Take your time and focus on getting familiar with 1 or 2 stories rather then reading lots of different stories, as this will extend their learning and development.
 There are numerous research studies that indicate that children who are read to on a regular basis (every day) have better communication and language development.